Forest Service provides safety advice for those looking to recreate

-With the stay-at-home order lifted and outdoor recreation becoming increasingly popular during the COVID-19 pandemic, the U.S. Forest Service reminds local residents to adhere to safety and ethics guidelines while recreating in the Gunnison, Grand Mesa and Uncompahgre National Forests.
+With the Stay-at-Home order lifted and outdoor recreation becoming increasingly popular during the pandemic, the Forest Service reminds local residents to adhere to safety and ethics guidelines while recreating in the Gunnison, Grand Mesa and Uncompahgre National Forests.

 The Forest Service emphasized that outdoor recreation has multiple physical and mental health benefits, and encourages people to utilize the local forests but to stay safe and respectful of their surroundings.

-“National forests and grasslands provide countless benefits,” the Forest Service said in an announcement.
+“National forests and grasslands provide countless benefits,” the Forest Service said.
 “Communities nationwide depend on them to provide recreational opportunities that support businesses, communities and provide a respite from the difficulties like the ones our nation is now facing.”

 As long as people stay within 10 miles of their town of residence and adhere to both health and nature rules, they can participate in multiple outdoor activities that still comply with social distancing and safety requirements.